bernard-omondi/ecommerce-risk-sql-llm-copilot/README.md

 # E-Commerce Risk: LLM SQL Co-Pilot

-Part of a dual-platform e-commerce governance analytics portfolio.
-This repo covers the LLM-powered text-to-SQL co-pilot layer.
-The SQL fraud/risk auditing notebook and the Tableau/Power BI dashboards live in the companion repo: [dual-platform-ecommerce-governance-analytics](https://github.com/bernard-omondi/dual-platform-ecommerce-governance-analytics).
+Part of a multi-platform e-commerce governance analytics portfolio.
+This repo covers the SQL and LLM layer — SQL-based fraud/risk auditing, a governance rule engine, and a text-to-SQL LLM co-pilot with a live browser demo.
+The companion Tableau/Power BI/Looker Studio dashboard repo is here: [multi-platform-ecommerce-governance-analytics](https://github.com/bernard-omondi/multi-platform-ecommerce-governance-analytics).

 ## Contents